eyeplum/swift-foundation-dev/README.md

 # swift-foundation-dev
-Dockerfile for building Docker image with full development set prepared for swift-corelibs-foundation.
+Dockerfile for building Docker image with full development set prepared for `swift-corelibs-foundation`.